Do you willingly embrace discomfort and do hard things simply for the sake of doing hard things?

 Simple as that, but easier said than done.

-Sort of like mountain climbing, you have to be able to suffer though quite a bit to arrive at the summit.
+Sort of like mountain climbing, you have to be able to suffer through quite a bit to arrive at the summit.
 Let’s not kid ourselves and say that walking up a big glaciated hill is pure unadulterated “fun” but it’s certainly worthwhile in what it can teach us about perseverance and pushing through our perceived and self-imposed limits.

 We can’t all go climb mountains every day.
 But every single one of us can take 2-5 minutes to suffer through a cold shower.